Smith: The surprises keep coming for this 106-year-old Santa Rosan

 Of course wished her late husband, John Gaspari, who’d been a vice president at Exchange Bank, were there.
 They married 85 years ago, and he died in 1999.

-Among the things the two of them loved to do was to play golf at Santa Rosa Golf & Country.
+Among the things the two of them loved to do was to play golf at Santa Rosa Golf & Country Club.
 Nobody has been on the membership roster longer than Rose.

 “I’ve been a member there 80 years,” said the Sweet’s Business College alum and former medical and legal office worker.